- Related Resources

 - Tutorials & Tools

 This workshop will provide attendees with in-depth training on analysis of bacterial community sequence data, both whole metagenome shotgun and 16S.
-Tools for community profiling, gene clustering, and annotation will be explored.
-An optional 4th day is included in the workshop for those who elect to bring a dataset of their own for analysis.
+Tools for community and functional profiling will be explored.
+The workshop is hands-on with attendees performing analyses and looking at results.

 - Sampling considerations

-The registration fee for this workshop is $450 for general rate, $350 for student rate.
-This includes breakfast and lunch for the two full days of the workshop.
+The registration fee for this workshop is $500 for general rate, $400 for student rate.
+This includes breakfast and lunch for the three full days of the workshop.

-The main instructional components of the workshop are covered in the first 2.5 days.
-The fourth day is optional for people who elect to bring their own data for analysis during the workshop and who wish to spend an extra day working with IGS staff on this data.
-The workshop will begin in the afternoon of the first day with registration/check-in at 12:30 and the actual content starting at 1:00.
-Instruction will run from 1:00-5:00 the first day and from 9:00-5:00 the second and third days.
-Breakfast and lunch will be provided on the second and third days (the two full days).
-Start and end times will be established for the fourth day once the size of the group that is staying for the 4th day is established.
-There will be a welcome reception on the evening of the first day from 5:00-6:30.
+The workshop will begin in the afternoon of the first day with registration/check-in at 12:30 and actual content starting at 1:00.
+Instruction will run from 1:00-4:00 the first day and from 9:00-5:00 all subsequent days.
+Breakfast and lunch will be provided on days 2-4 (the full days).
+There will be a welcome reception on the evening of the second day from 5:00-6:00.

 Directions can be found here.
-Parking is available for $9.00 per day in a garage at the corner of W. Baltimore and Poppleton, this is about 1 block from our building.
+Parking is available for $9.00 per day in a garage at the corner of W. Baltimore and Poppleton, this is about 2 blocks from our building.
+Street parking is available.

 The closest airport is Baltimore Washington International Thurgood Marshall Airport (BWI).
 Other airports in the region (1 - 1.5 hours away) are Dulles and Reagan National.